Massachusetts education board clears way for school mask mandate

 He also said it is possible masks “may be required intermittently throughout the year based on the trajectory of the virus.”

 Students with certain medical conditions or behavioral needs would be exempt from the requirement.
-Students under the age of 5 would also be exempted.
+Students under age 5 would also be exempted.

 Under Riley’s plan, middle and high schools would be allowed to lift the mask mandate after Oct.
 1 if at least 80% of staff and students are fully vaccinated.